-The Stark Museum of Art offers a wide range of programs for adults including lectures, tours, gallery conversations, studio workshops, and more throughout the year.
-For a full list of offerings, see below.
+The Stark Museum of Art offers a wide range of programs for ages 18+ including lectures, tours, gallery conversations, studio workshops and more throughout the year.

 Adult Studio Workshop

-Insights Lunch & Looks and Lectures are a special series presented by Curator Sarah E. Boehme and guest speakers on subjects related to the Stark Museum of Art’s collection.
+Lunch & Look @ Home programs are a special series presented by Curator Sarah E. Boehme and guest speakers on subjects related to the Stark Museum of Art’s collection.
 This series provides visitors the opportunity to engage deeply with artists and works of art in the collection.

 All live programs will be recorded and available at a later date at the button below and Stark Art & History YouTube channel.